realpython/python-guide/docs/starting/install3/macos.rst

     export PATH="/usr/local/opt/python/libexec/bin:$PATH"

-If you have OS X 10.12 (Sierra) or older use this line instead
+If you have macOS 10.12 (Sierra) or older use this line instead

 .. code-block:: console